Philosophy Curriculum

 Logic is the essential way we check our premises and concepts against the eternal background of reality.
 It is the method or process by which we identify things in a noncontradictory manner.

-When we define what we mean, we can use logic in a beneficial way.
-As we trace concepts to their primary meanings and relate them to other concepts, and perhaps hidden assumptions, we can attain more comprehensibility.
+When we define what we mean, we’re using logic.
+As we trace concepts to their primary meanings and relate them to—and differentiate them from—other concepts, as well as perhaps hidden assumptions, we can attain more comprehensibility.

 Achieving internal consistency, or internal logic, is only a partial contradiction-finding process.
-The terms used as the basis for argument, the assumptions or premises, need to also be submitted to logical analysis.
-In other words, we need to check our premises.
+The terms used as the basis for argument, the assumptions or premises, need to be submitted to logical analysis too.
+In other words, we need to check our premises and reason from first principles.

 Our basis for making logical judgments stems from reasoning and considering empirical evidence.
-When we are presented with an array of facts and the ideas formulated from them, we can embark on a logical journey that leads to new insights and often more questions.
+As we are presented with an array of facts and the ideas formulated from them, we can embark on a logical journey that leads to new insights and, very often, many more questions.

 money

-Money is the key aspect of economies that have advanced beyond bartering methods (though they will always be present).
+Money is the key aspect of economies that have advanced beyond bartering methods, which are nearly always present.
 Most of us have seen those signs held by some persons on city street corners that read, “Will work for food.”
-Essentially, they are asking for a barter agreement—a service in exchange for a good.
-Needless to say, this is a less common and less convenient way to do business.
-Money, being a near universal medium of exchange, is much more flexible: We don’t need to trade specifically one service or product for another one; we just provide money for that valued thing, and the seller uses it as he or she sees fit.
+Essentially, they are asking for a barter agreement—offering a service in exchange for a good (or a good in exchange for another good).
+Needless to say, this is a less common and less convenient way to transact.
+Money, being a near universal medium of exchange, is much more convenient and flexible.
+With it, we don’t need to trade specifically one service or product for another one; we just provide money for that valued thing, and the seller uses the money gained as he or she sees fit.

-While many people are concerned for the seemingly hopeless plight of homeless people, such indigence can be rectified.
-In a free economy, persons can much more easily take responsibility for their financial lives, because value of money is affected greatly by what government has done to it.
+While most people are understandably concerned for the seemingly hopeless plight of homeless people, such indigence and dire living conditions can be rectified.
+In a free economy, everyone will be able to much more easily take responsibility for their financial lives.
+The value of money has been and continues to be adversely affected by what the system of government and its highly regulated banking industry have done to it.
 In fact this topic is so big that entire books have been written about it, such as political theorist and economist Murray Rothbard’s What Has Government Done To Our Money.

 Instead of governmental welfare programs (or even welfare-to-work programs), we need to inspect and remedy the major governmental causes of poverty.
-Fiscally, governments expropriate wealth from tax-paying citizens and use it to further unproductive programs (the list of boondoggles seems endless).
+Fiscally, governments expropriate wealth from tax-paying “citizens” and use it to further unproductive programs (the list of boondoggles appears endless).
 Actual owners of money create and disperse more wealth through new investment and jobs.
-Even though governmental programs and employment tend to offer people more than the private sector because they’re tax-funded, they still pale in comparison to what a truly free market can offer people; everyone’s need for financial security can get met relatively easily.
+Even though governmental programs and employment tend to offer people more than the private sector because they’re tax-funded (aka, “subsidized”), they still pale in comparison to what a truly free market can offer people.
+Everyone’s need for financial security can get met relatively easily as economies become freer and freer, and a totally free economy will bestow untold wealth across society.
+This is simply because people are allowed to trade value for value in all the ways they deem useful and important without any arbitrary, albeit “legal,” coercive hindrances.

-Monetarily, the government employs the Treasury, the mint, and the Federal Reserve.
-It also heavily regulates the entire banking industry.
-Basically, government prints money ex nihilo (otherwise know as counterfeiting), which has no backing by gold (or other precious metals), and it adjusts interest rates to continually stave off minor and major economic disasters.
-This is supposedly all done for the general welfare.
+Monetarily, the government employs the Treasury, the Mint, and the Federal Reserve.
+As noted, it also heavily regulates the entire banking industry.
+Basically, government prints money ex nihilo (otherwise know as fiat currency, a form of counterfeiting), which has no backing by gold or silver (or other precious metals), and it adjusts interest rates and lending and purchasing of bonds and other financial instruments to continually stave off minor and major economic disasters.
+This is all supposedly done for the general welfare.

-Since history is replete with examples of very dire economic straits, as well as ongoing suboptimal ones, caused by governments, we all need to understand the nature of money.
-We need to uphold the right of each individual to produce and use money without threat of force by governmental imposition.
-Cryptocurrency adoption (away from statist fiat currencies) might greatly assist in achieving a world that finally respects monetary ownership.
+Since history is replete with examples of very dire economic straits at the behest of nation-states, as well as ongoing suboptimal ones, all at root caused by governments, we all need to understand the real nature of money.
+Basically, we need to uphold the right of each individual to produce and use money without threat of force by governmental imposition.
+Cryptocurrency adoption is a movement away from statist fiat currencies, which might greatly assist in achieving a world that finally respects monetary ownership and free exchange.

 morality

-Morality concerns how we should live as humans, since we’re creatures with the distinctive capacity to think and make decisions.
-Notice the word “should”; our culture is steeped in age-old moralistic judgment, which doubts our ability to use our volitional ability optimally.
 Objectively, based on our biological, psychological, and sociological nature, we can identify basic principles for flourishing, but it can be difficult to integrate and promote them in a less enlightened world.
-Various codes of morality found throughout the world tend to run counter to healthy principles for individual and interpersonal living.
-This is because they ask (or demand) persons to sacrifice their needs, to give in to domination systems, and to never question the strategies that diminish human flourishing.
-The self-contradictory nature of these doctrines is hardly ever pointed out, so the status quo tends to persist.
+Various codes of morality found throughout the world tend to run counter to healthy principles for individual and interpersonal thriving.
+This is because they ask (or demand) that persons sacrifice their needs, give in to domination systems, and never question the strategies that diminish human flourishing.
+The self-contradictory nature of these doctrines is hardly ever pointed out, so the status quo tends to tragically persist.

-An ethics of rational self-interest, which enables dignified human flourishing, certainly does not entail living at the expense of others, asking them to make sacrifices for us.
+An ethics of rational self-interest enables dignified human flourishing, because it rejects sacrificial morality and honors what serves one’s life and well-being.
+This certainly does not entail living at the expense of others, asking (or demanding) them to make sacrifices for us.
 That would be a contradictory ethical system.
-Each of us is alone in the world, metaphysically, regardless of how interdependent we are with others, personally, organizationally, and economically.
-Acknowledgment of this fact helps us live for our own sake, our own happiness and, thus, honor that process in others.
-Taking full responsibility for our thoughts, feelings, actions, and relationships, helps us maintain an optimal life.
+Each of us is alone in the world, metaphysically, yet also highly interdependent with others, personally, organizationally, and economically.
+Acknowledgment of these facts helps us live for our own sake, our own happiness, which enables us to honor the same process in others.
+Taking full responsibility for our thoughts, feelings, actions, and relationships, helps us maintain an optimal life, course correcting when necessary.

 objectivity

-Objectivity is the main factor in how philosophy is devised and interpreted.
-It enables us to establish what we know for certain (and what we don’t have certainty about), ranging from the most trivial to the most profound.
+Objectivity needs to be the main factor in how philosophy is devised and interpreted, lest people lose sight of what they’re talking about along with the nature of reality.
+It enables us to establish what we know for certain and what we don’t have certainty about, ranging from the most trivial to the most profound.

-Objectivity entails taking into account all the available facts, evidence, and arguments and then drawing conclusions, be they certain or provisional.
-We obviously need to be aware that our own potential biases and feelings can be involved in the information gathering process.
-So, we need to compare and contrast them to the thoughts and feelings of others, as well as to the broader context in which they emerge.
+Objectivity entails taking into account all the available facts, evidence, and logical arguments and then drawing conclusions, be they certain or provisional.
+We obviously need to be aware that our own potential biases and feelings can affect the information-gathering process.
+So, we need to compare and contrast them with the thoughts and feelings of others, taking into account differing perspectives, as well as factoring in the broader context, the culture, in which they emerge.

-Striving for objectivity is important in many different contexts, both philosophical and ordinary.
-Even in our most subjectively pleasurable moments we need the integrated knowledge that such pleasure is objectively in service of our life and well-being.
+Striving for objectivity is vital in many different contexts, both philosophical and ordinary.
+Even in our most subjectively pleasurable moments, we need the integrated knowledge that such pleasure is objectively in service of our lives and well-being.
+The discounting of objectivity, or the declaration that it’s impossible to attain, by philosophers throughout history has been a most serious con game, which Ayn Rand called the fallacy of stolen concept (“stealing” objectivity—failing to realize that it’s still being used in any attempt to reject it).

 perception

-Perception and the nervous system from which is arises concerns our physiological aspects.
+Perception and the nervous system from which it arises concerns our physiological processes.
 Invariably, all of our philosophical knowledge can be traced back to our sensory and perceptual faculties.
-Our ideas and memories are phenomena that stem from the interconnections and activities of our brains.
-Without sensory input from our environment, our brains would have little to work with, little to build upon, and little to think about.
-Basically, they would be tabula rasa, a blank slate.
+Our ideas and memories are phenomena that stem from the interconnections and activities of our brains in relation to our experiences with the world.
+Without sensory input from our environment, our brains would whither; they wouldn’t have anything to work with, to build upon, and to think about.
+Basically, they would be remain tabula rasa, a blank slate.

-Sight, hearing, taste, smell, touch, and internal, somatic feelings all contribute immensely to our sense of self and our experiences.
-While some thinkers claim these processes to be untrustworthy in principle, they overlook the insurmountable problem of having to prove how they came to this supposedly correct and trustworthy conclusion.
-Just because we are sometimes prone to errors doesn’t mean we ought to discount the validity of reason and reality, which would be contradictory.
+Sight, hearing, taste, smell, touch, and internal, somatic feelings (interoception) all contribute immensely to our sense of self and our experiences.
+While some thinkers claim these processes to be untrustworthy in principle, they overlook the insurmountable problem of having to prove how they came to this supposedly correct and trustworthy conclusion; we’re back to the fallacy of stolen concept again.
+Just because we are sometimes prone to perceptual errors doesn’t invalidate reason and reality (which would be contradictory).

 reality

+The ultimate base layer is reality itself.
 The nature of reality represents metaphysics.
-Different worldviews rely on different views of nature.
-The fact that we live on a planet in the spiral arm of a galaxy filled with hundreds of billions of other stars (and ostensibly hundreds of billions of other planets) in an seemingly endless universe filled with billions of other galaxies is a very important, mind-blowing fact.
+Different worldviews rely on different views of the cosmos.
+The irrefutable astronomical fact is that we live on a planet in the spiral arm of a huge galaxy filled with hundreds of billions of other stars (and ostensibly hundreds of billions of other planets) in a seemingly endless universe filled with trillions of other galaxies!
+Needless to say, this is a very important and absolutely mind-blowing fact that most humans have yet to integrate.

 In all the billions of human hours dedicated to scientific study of reality, we find only objective reality, the same reality we all know and hold dear.
-By understanding this reality more clearly, we further our well-being.
-Fortunately, exploration of the universe will remain a favorite human endeavor, even if we’ll never be able to venture to other solar systems.
+By understanding reality more clearly, we further our well-being.
+Fortunately, exploration of the universe will remain a favorite human endeavor, even if we’ll never be able to venture to other solar systems in the Milky Way, let alone other galaxies, due to extreme distances.

 reason